Structure and direct decay of Giant Monopole Resonances: Introduction

 \section{Introduction}

 Atomic nuclei are known to exhibit a wide range of collective excitations~\cite{Boh75}.
 Amongst them, giant resonances (GRs) are of particular interest in our understanding of collective motion in nuclei.
 Macroscopically, they are associated to high energy modes of small amplitude vibration of the entire nucleus.
-Microscopically, they can be described, in a first approximation, by coherent superpositions of one-particle one-hole (1p1h) excitations~\cite{Har01}.
+Microscopically, they can be modeled, in the harmonic picture, by coherent superpositions of one-particle one-hole (1p1h) excitations \cite{Boh75}, although more complex configurations such as 2p2h excitations are necessary to reproduce their experimental widths~\cite{Har01}.

+The width of GRs has three components: the escape width ($\Gamma^\uparrow$), the Landau damping ($\Gamma^L$), and the spreading width ($\Gamma^\downarrow$).
+The escape width is due to the GR decay by particle emission.
+Its microscopic origin is the coupling of the correlated $1p1h$ states to the continuum.
+Landau damping occurs due to a one-body coupling to non-coherent $1p1h$ states~\cite{pin66}.
+The spreading width is due to the residual interaction coupling $1p1h$ states to $2p2h$ states.
+The $2p2h$ states can also couple to $3p3h$ states and more complex $npnh$ configurations until an equilibrated system is reached.

+The principal approaches to treat collective vibrations in terms of 1p1h constituents are the Random Phase Approximation (RPA)~\cite{boh53} and its relativistic extensions~\cite{lhu89,oak92,vre97}.
+The RPA equations can be obtained as a linearization of the time-dependent Hartree-Fock (TDHF) equation~\cite{Rin80}.
+The recent increase of computational power allowed for the development of realistic TDHF codes able to follow the dynamics of $\sim500$ interacting nucleons \cite{gol09,ked10}.
+As a result, several modern TDHF codes have been used to investigate the linear response to vibrational excitations \cite{Uma05,Mar05,Nak05,fra12} (see also Ref.~\cite{sim12} for a recent review).
+In addition, pairing correlations can be included within the Quasiparticle-RPA (QRPA)~\cite{Rin80,Bla86}, which has been widely used to study various GR strength distributions, either by solving the QRPA equations (see, e.g., Refs.~\cite{eng99,Kha02,kha04,fra05,per08,yos11}), or with small amplitude real time calculations~\cite{Ave08,Eba10,ste11,has12}.

+The main drawback of these approaches is the limitation to the independent (quasi)particle picture which prevents the inclusion of more complex configurations.
+In particular, the spreading width cannot be determined at the RPA level because 2p2h configurations are neglected.
+Several approaches have then been considered to go beyond the independent (quasi)particle description of quantum vibrations.
+The inclusion of (quasi)particle-phonon coupling \cite{bor81,kam04} has shown to be very efficient to reproduce the width of giant resonances, e.g., in tin isotopes \cite{tse09}.
+The extended-TDHF approach \cite{Lac04}, and the time-dependent density-matrix theory \cite{Toh01}, both lead to the inclusion of 2p2h configurations in their small amplitude limit thanks to collisional damping.
+Similarly, the RPA can be extended to include 2p2h excitations, leading to the so-called second-RPA (SRPA) \cite{dro90}.
+The additional residual interaction included in these approaches may affect the strength distributions of GRs as well as low-lying collective states \cite{gam10}.